akretion/docky/doc/manual/faq/issue.rst

 If it the case:
   * if you are curious you can check by ourself if the following line is in the file /etc/resolv.conf
-  * just exist from voodoo and launch voodoo run and everything will be back
+  * just exist from docky and launch docky run and everything will be back

 What do to if you have this stack trace?